v0.11.4

 Check-list

-• Pulsar should be up and running
+• If Pulsar and Redis are running

 • should expose correct values to access Pulsar and Redis